Fiserv/subscription-management/docs/getting-started.md

 # Getting Started

-## Welcome to Bill Pay!
+## Welcome to Sbscription Management!

-To get started with the Bill Pay APIs, follow these steps:
+To get started with the Subscription Management APIs, follow these steps:

 ## Register